ThibaultHerma/PIE_PROJECT/README.md

 2) merge the master branch of the upstream with your master branch ``git merge upstream/master master``

-3)  commit and push your changes on your own remote repo
+3)  Eventually solve conflicts, then commit and push your changes on your own remote repo

 4) on GITHUB create a pull request from your own repo